First impressions count.

 Presumably, whatever their problem is, your product solves it.

-So the 2nd step in our example welcome email sequence is to detail that problem and (briefly) explain your solution.
+The 2nd step in our example welcome email sequence is to detail that problem and (briefly) explain your solution.

 In this welcome email series example, marketing guru Justin Jackson spells out a series of “problems” experienced by web developers: